Afrika_Marokko_Sidi_beach

 Discover your inner creativity: take a workshop

-Do you also want to paint the pots or would you rather create a painting?
+Would you like to paint the pots, or would you rather create a painting?
 Then Soluna Studio is the right place for you.
 This studio in the medina offers various creative workshops.

 Can't get enough of the delicious tagines and couscous?
 Then take a Moroccan cooking course, for example at L’Atelier Essaouira.